dwizistor/ALIAS/README.md

 ### 🤔 What are these scripts?
 These scripts are for introducing automation to ArchLinux installations while maintaining a granular control over the components.
 It also helped me with getting a deeper understanding of operating systems.

-### 🪓 What does the each script do?
+### 🪓 What does the script do?
-  - a.bash: Initial setup from the live ISO (partitioning, pacstrap, etc.).
+  - In Live Boot: Initial setup from the live ISO (partitioning, pacstrap, etc.).
-  - b.bash: System configuration from within the arch-chroot environment.
+  - In chroot: System configuration from within the arch-chroot environment.
-  - c.bash: Post-reboot customization and user-space setup (desktop environment, applications, etc.).
+  - In normal booted: Post-reboot customization and user-space setup (desktop environment, applications, etc.).

 ## 🛠️ Installation
 ### 🧠 Prerequisites